Anteris-Dev/skaffold-laravel/README.md

 # About this Package
+**Warning:** This package is still in development.
+While we appreciate testers, we do not recommend using this in production yet.

 This package makes it easy to get up and running with a Docker environment containing Laravel.
 It gives you the tools you need to begin developing and then build this into a Docker image for production.

 * **Note:** While you have complete freedom to modify the Nginx configuration files, we assume that this application will be behind a proxy that handles SSL settings, as opposed to that being something that directly effects this app.
 For this reason, SSL settings are not included by default.